zheludkovm/RustyTarantool/README.md

 ## Overview

-Use tokio.io and multiplex tokio-proto
+Use tokio.io as base client framework

 ## Example